erwinshaffee/ME3241/README.md

 Commands:

-'X' to enable the astronaut to move.
+'X' to start game.
 Arrow keys for updown left right.
 'Z' to jump